Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Hardcore-gluon qudit model with Background charges

 Correspondingly, the parallel transporter in \cref{eq_parallel_transporter} can be written as:

 where the rishon modes read:

-Observe that the right-hand side of \cref{eq_parallel_transporter_rishons} preserves the link parity, as desired.
-Conversely, a single rishon operator always inverts the local parity: .
-The existence of a $\mathbb{Z}_2$-symmetry in the rishon spaces allows to gauge-defermionize the model \cite{Cataldi2024SimulatingSUYangMills}: we take $\rishon^{\alpha}$ to be fermionic and rewrite the Hamiltonian in \cref{eq_H} in terms of the following bosonic operators:
+Observe that the right-hand side of \cref{eq_parallel_transporter_rishons} preserves the link parity in \cref{eq_link_symmetry}, as desired.
+Conversely, a single rishon operator always inverts it: .
+The existence of a $\mathbb{Z}_2$-symmetry in the rishon spaces allows to gauge-defermionize the model \cite{Cataldi2024Simulating2+1DSU2, Ballarin2024DigitalQuantumSimulation}: we take $\rishon^{\alpha}$ to be fermionic and rewrite the Hamiltonian in Eq.(1) in terms of the following bosonic operators:

 For potential quantum simulation implementations, it is convenient to rewrite these solely in terms of Hermitian operators, introducing \cite{Calajo2024DigitalQuantumSimulation}: